shakacode/sass-resources-loader/README.md

 }
 ```

+**NB!**
-**NB!** Do not include anything that will be actually rendered in CSS, because it will be added to every imported SASS file.
+* Do not include anything that will be actually rendered in CSS, because it will be added to every imported SASS file.
+* Do not use SASS `@import` inside resources files.
+Add imported files directly in `sassResources` array in webpack config instead.

 Provide path to the file and apply loader in webpack config: